-- Expected volatility Management determined the expected price volatility based on the historical volatilities of peer group companies as the Company does not have a sufficient trading history.
+- Expected volatility The expected price volatility based on the historical volatilities of peer group companies as the Company does not have a sufficient trading history.
 Industry peers consist of several public companies in the bio-tech industry similar in size, stage of life cycle, and capital structure.
-The Company intends to continue to consistently apply this process using the same or similar public companies until a sufficient amount of historical information regarding the volatility of the Company's own stock price becomes available, or unless circumstances change such that the identified companies are no longer similar to us, in which case, more suitable companies whose share prices are publicly available would be utilized in the calculation. - Risk-free interest rate The risk free rate was determined based on yields of U.S. Treasury Bonds of comparable terms. - Expected dividend yield The Company has not previously issued dividends and do not anticipate paying dividends in the foreseeable future.
+The Company also blends in historical data on the volatility of its own equity, increasing in proportion as the period of historical data on the Company's data becomes more representative. - Risk-free interest rate The risk free rate was determined based on yields of U.S. Treasury Bonds of comparable terms. - Expected dividend yield The Company has not previously issued dividends and do not anticipate paying dividends in the foreseeable future.
 Therefore, we used a dividend rate of zero based on our expectation of additional dividends. - Expected term -The expected term of the options was estimated using the simplified method.